groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Stencil XML File (.vsx) refers to stencils that consist of drawings and shapes that are used for creating diagrams in Microsoft Visio.
-VSX files are saved in XML file format and was supported till Visio 2013.
+Represents a Visio Stencil XML File (.vsx), which refers to stencils consisting of drawings and shapes used for creating diagrams in Microsoft Visio.
+VSX files are saved in XML file format and were supported until Visio 2013.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vsx